Vishva-21/Edu-Aide/README.md

   ## Opening the file:
   Download the zip and extract them to your desktop.
 Open Edu aide folder in that you will find an INDEX file.
 Double click on it to open.
   ## Development of website:
-    We used "Iterative prototyping model" to develop our website.
+    We used **Iterative prototyping model** to develop our website.
 We collected feedback from our college friends and used them to develop our project.
   ## Languages used:
     * HTML
     * CSS